JanJaapKo/BlUVO/README.md

 # BlUVO

-BlUvo Plugin
+## BlUvo Plugin
 An application or Domoticz plugin for Kia UVO and Hyundai Bluelink EV's (generally MY2020 and beyond).
 Use at own risk!
-Note, if you experience a 401 error:
-- Remove session.pkl and restart.
-- If running from Domoticz, be sure to move kialist.txt and hyundailist.txt into your domoticz homefolder.

 This plugin will communicate with servers of Kia and Hyundai and through them with your car.
 Polling your car means draining battery and worst case, an empty battery.
 Educate yourself by googling "auxiliary battery drain Niro Kona Soul"

-Email, Password, Pin are same as in you Bluelink or UVO app.
+Email, Password, Pin are same as in your Bluelink or UVO app.
 Cartype is mandatory, to distinguish Kia or Hyundai BlueLink operation.
 It is also used for ABRP integration.

 ABRP (optional) and weather (even more optional)
 This plugin will send current state of charge (SoC) and local temperature to your ABRP account to have the most accurate route planning, even on the road.